databricks/terraform-provider-databricks/docs/resources/job.md

 * `task_key` - (Required) The name of the task this task depends on.
 * `outcome` - (Optional, string) Can only be specified on condition task dependencies.
 The outcome of the dependent task that must be met for this task to run.
 Possible values are `"true"` or `"false"`.

--> **Note** Each dependency inside the task need to be declared in alphabetical order with respect to task_key in order to get consitent diffs.
+-> **Note** Each dependency inside the task need to be declared in alphabetical order with respect to task_key in order to get consistent Terraform diffs.

 ### tags Configuration Map